ggeorgovassilis/fauxjsp/README.md

 ## Extending fauxjsp's functionality and working around bugs

 Please submit a bug report when you find a bug or require a feature implemented.
-Now, in real (project) life, you are probably on a tight schedule and don't want to wait for an official fix.
-Fauxjsp is modular and easily extensible.
+Now, in real (project) life, you are probably on a tight schedule and don't want to wait for an official fix. fauxjsp is modular and easily extensible.
 So have a look at the next chapter about fauxjsp's architecture which will help you understand the various, rather simple components, how to modify them and implement new functionality.